Vaccination: Should we vaccinate?Questions we are asked as vets:

 Vaccinate for Distemper, Adenovirus and Parvovirus at 12 weeks plus of age.

-Then blood test for antibodies to the viruses a month later.
-Repeat if necessary after this
+Then Titre test for antibodies to the viruses a month later.
+Repeat only if necessary after this

 It seems to me this vaccine is not very affective even if given at the recommended 2 doses a few weeks apart unfortunately antibody titre levels are not reliable with this disease.
 If you are worried about lepto. then you will need both doses.